Mythologos/Smorg/README.md

 19. Allow for `consolidate_tokens()` to do more pre-processing in `yard_shunter.py` and shorten the function (if any of this is deemed beneficial).
 20. Change `OperatorAssociativity` to hold integers, if possible, instead of strings.
 21. Integrate color more flexibly in commands.
 Make a tool or command that allows a user to specify a color; Smorg returns this color against various Discord UI backgrounds (e.g. light vs. dark).
+22. Add options for `Logger` to format text.
+23. Add more flexible user-nickname relationships in `Logger` that may vary nicknames between certain quantities of posts by a given user.